rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 Defining interfaces for roles forces you to come up with a name to describe it.
 I have found that shifting your perspective to think in roles causes you to think about the model differently, which can lead to deeper insights.

-Looking at our coffeemaker example we started out with just a `CoffeeMaker` interface.
+Looking at our coffeemaker example, we started out with just a `CoffeeMaker` interface.
 When we created Role Interfaces for the model, we made the roles of `Boiler`, `Grinder`, `Brewer` and `Frother` explicit.
 All of which improve the model.

 As a [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html) proponent I recognize this as an opportunity to deepen domain knowledge and enrich the [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html).
 To top it off explicit roles make the model more granular, which can aid in its comprehensibility.

 ### Unburden Consumers 😀

-Ever hit the Intellisense shortcut in your IDE and felt overwhelmed?
+Ever hit the autocomplete shortcut in your IDE and felt *overwhelmed*?
 This can indicate a violation of the [Interface Segregation Principle](https://stackify.com/interface-segregation-principle/).
 Ideally a suppliers code should offer *precisely* what consuming code needs.
 No more, no less.

 Imagine that, besides coffee, our model should also support the brewing of tea via a `TeaBrewingService`.
-You could use the `CoffeeMaker` interface, since it offers the `boil` method, but it would also offer three more methods which confuse a client interested in just brewing tea.
+You could use the `CoffeeMaker` interface, since it offers the `boil` method, but it also contains three more methods which confuse a client interested in just brewing tea.
 The Role Interface approach allows that client to use a `Boiler`  which offers exactly what it needs!

 ![roles to adhere to ISP]({{ site.baseurl }}/assets/images/14-unburden-consumers.svg) *fig 3.
 Using role interfaces to make to make things simple for consumers*